olton/mina-node-monitor/client/CLIENT-DOCS.md

 npm run build
 ```

-After executing build command, you can file in folder `dist` files for your webserver.
+After executing build command, you get in folder `dist` files for your webserver.
 You can copy these files to your web server to use remotely.